Read this guide for answers to the most frequently asked questions about Bankwest cards.

-Payments must be made between the date of your statement and the payment due date.
-You need to make sure that a payment reaches Bankwest between these 2 dates and that it is at least the minimum payment due.
+You can make payments as frequently as you want, although they must be made between the date of your statement and the payment due date.
+You need to make sure that a payment reaches Bankwest between these two dates and that it is at least the minimum payment due.

 All payments are due by the payment due date or else you will be charged a late fee.
 A simple way to avoid any late charges is by setting up a direct debit for the full balance on the statement, or at least for the minimum payment.

-This benefit is available to anyone that pays off their balance in full by the payment due date.
+This benefit is available if you pay off your balance in full by the due date listed on each statement.
 Interest charges will apply if there is any outstanding balance after this date, and they will be charged from the date of purchase.

-You are able to get that date changed if it is better suited for your lifestyle.
-If you change the date you receive the statement it will also change the payment due date, so make sure your record the new due date to avoid any interest charges.
+You can change the date you receive your statement to suit your circumstances by contacting Bankwest.
+Note that if you change the date you receive the statement it will also change the payment due date, so make sure your record the new due date to avoid any late payments or interest charges.

-Bankwest is only able to send Bankwest credit cards to residential addresses for security reasons.
-You need to make sure that you give a residential address when you apply for the credit card.
+No. You need to make sure that you give a residential address when you apply for the credit card as Bankwest is only able to send credit cards to residential addresses for security reasons.